LarsHaalck/CATER/README.md

 # Building from Source:
 This project has a CMake superbuild structure, where the "root"-CMakeLists.txt lies in the folder `dependencies`.
-To build the full project from the superbuild simply run the following commands:

 ## Requirements:
 ```